mapsteps/ultimate-dashboard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Remove the default WordPress dashboard widgets and create your own set of widgets with Ultimate Dashboard.
+Create a Custom WordPress Dashboard.

 == Description ==
-Ultimate Dashboard is a lightweight WordPress plugin that lets you replace the default WordPress dashboard widgets with your own set of useful icon & text widgets.
+[Ultimate Dashboard](https://ultimatedashboard.io/) is a clean & lightweight plugin that allows you create a custom WordPress dashboard.

+Replace the default WordPress dashboard widgets with your own set of useful icon- & text widgets.
-Create custom WordPress dashboard widgets and send your clients and users to the key areas of their website – or anywhere else.

 = Features =
+* Create icon widgets
+* Create text widgets
+* Remove all default WordPress widgets
+* Remove individual default WordPress widgets
 * Give the WordPress dashboard a more meaningful use for your clients & users
-* Remove all/individual default WordPress dashboard widgets
-* Create your own set of icon widgets
-* Create text widgets
-* Choose between FontAwesome & WordPress Dashicons for your icon widgets
 * Import/Export widgets & settings
 * Add custom CSS to your WordPress dashboard